-In addition to source categories defined as key categories according to the approach 2 key category analysis, two source categories are defined as key according to approach 1 key category analysis.
-They are CO2 Stationary combustion, solid fuels (1A) and CO2 from Military, mobile (1A5b).
+In addition to source categories defined as key categories according to the approach 2 key category analysis, one source category is defined as key according to approach 1 key category analysis: CO2 Stationary combustion, solid fuels (1A).

-An important issue, which is also elaborated in this sector, concerns the capture and storage of CO2 emissions at the offshore oil and gas field Sleipner Vest and Hammerfest LNG (Snøhvit gas-condensate field).
+An important issue, which is also elaborated in this sector, concerns the capture and storage of CO2 emissions at the offshore oil and gas field Sleipner Vest and Hammerfest LNG (Snøhvit gascondensate field).
 These unique operations are discussed in detail in section 3.5.